godot-escoria/escoria-demo-game/docs/api/ESCDialogsPlayer.md

 Display a list of choices

+#### Parameters

+- dialog: The dialog to start

 ### play\_dialog\_option\_chosen

 ```gdscript
 func play_dialog_option_chosen(option: ESCDialogOption)
 ```

-Called when an option was chosen
+Called when an option was chosen and emits the option_chosen signal

+#### Parameters

+- option: Option, that was chosen.

 ## Signals